 If I send a photo that is used by the magazine, do I get paid for that photo?

-When we use a reader’s photo in Birds & Blooms, we often send an official Birds & Blooms tote to show our appreciation.
-This is a non-monetary gift and again, not always the case.
-We receive large amounts of materials for each issue, so we urge you to submit photos for the reward of sharing with our more than one millions subscribers.
+We receive large amounts of materials for each issue, so we urge you to submit photos for the reward of sharing with our more than one million subscribers.

 I saw a photo in Birds & Blooms and would like a copy.
 How do I get one?